Starting a business in Spain

 If you want to be your own boss, you may want to consider becoming a freelancer (autónomo), which means you don't need to register as a company.
 To become self-employed in Spain, you have to:

-- Obtain your foreigner's identification number and a social security number.
+• Obtain your foreigner's identification number and a social security number;

-- Register with the Spanish tax authority and complete the 037 form (modelo 037) at the local tax office (Hacienda).
+• Register with the Spanish tax authority and complete the 037 form (modelo 037) at the local tax office (Hacienda);

-- In case you also want to register your own company, you will need to:
+In case you also want to register your own company, you will need to:

-As an autónomo in Spain, you'll have two primary obligations: 1) To make your monthly social security contributions which as of 2021 average around 290 euros per month.
+1. To make your monthly social security contributions which, as of 2023, averages around 280 to 300 euros per month.
 This is so you can access the country's public health system and receive a pension in the future.
-2)Pay your taxes.

 Freelancers in Spain

 Spain offers financial advantages for newly registered freelancers during their first two years.
-The monthly amount they have to pay is reduced to €50 per month for the first 12 months of self-employment.
-The payments then rise to €137.97 per month for the first six months of the second year and then increase to €192.79 per month for the final six months.
+The monthly amount they have to pay is reduced to €60 per month for the first 12 months of self-employment.
+During the second year, the figure is €150 per month.
 After this time, freelancers pay the standard monthly rate.

 Advantages and disadvantages of being self-employed in Spain